talaamm/gitea-to-github/README.md

 ## Usage

+### Set the same email on GitHub
+Make sure the email used in your Gitea commits is added to your GitHub account under Settings > Emails.

 1. **Clone this repository or copy the script to your machine.**
 2. **Edit the configuration section at the top of `full_gitea_to_github_mirror.sh`:**
    - `GITEA_USER`: Your Gitea username